croxton/ee_zen_garden/vendors/croxton/stash_template_inheritance/README.md

 		ln -nfs ~/Sites/ee_zen_garden/vendors/croxton/stash_template_inheritance/templates 	~/Sites/ee_zen_garden/system/user/templates

 If you can't create a symlink, simply move the templates from `/vendors/croxton/stash_template_inheritance/templates` to `/system/user/templates`.

+* In the CP go to `Template Manager`, and check that the templates appear.
+If not, create a new template group `Blog` and save, this should force EE to sync the template files.

+* Click on the `Blog` template group, click the edit button, then check 'Yes' for `Make default group?`.

-* In the CP go to `System Settings > Template settings` and set the following:
+* Go to `System Settings > Template settings` and set the following:
 	* Enable Strict URLs: 'Yes'
 	* 404 Page: site/404
-* In the CP go to `Template Manager`, click on the `Blog` template group, click the edit button, then check 'Yes' for `Make default group?`.

-### Third party add-ons
+### Install third party add-ons

 ##### Essential